 Motherwort is a perennial herb that grows well in zones 4-8.
 It is often found in the wild, specifically near areas of water-like streams or rivers.
 If you are lucky enough to find a stand, harvest this lovely herb for a wide range of medicinal benefits.

-To grow in the home garden, motherwort seeds will need to be stratified for several weeks.
+To grow motherwort in the home garden, the seeds will need to be stratified for several weeks.
 They can be sown directly to the garden area.
 Why not sow the seeds in late fall, allowing the natural winter to stratify them for you?

 Motherwort is very forgiving, growing well in all light conditions, and most soils.
 Be aware that it also self-seeds like a champion, so do not allow it to reseed unless the entire area is given over to this lovely herb.
 Reduce the chances of it getting away from you by cutting back to 3-5 inches after flowering, but before those seeds mature.